newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are New York Criminal Court Records?

-New York Criminal Records consist of all records created in relation to criminal court proceedings.
+New York Criminal Records consist of records created in relation to criminal court proceedings.
 It also includes information or documents maintained or received by a court clerk on behalf of the court in relation to a criminal case.
 Criminal court records may include court orders, judgments, calendars, indexes, and other information used in a case tracking system related to a criminal court case.
 Court records may be available as digital files online or in paper or some other physical form (DVD and more).

 Note: Court records do not include drafts, memos, and notes maintained by court clerks and officials that are unconnected to a criminal court case.
 It also doesn’t include any drafts or notes prepared for a judge by court staff.